 A Dutch oven is a heavy cooking pot with a lid that’s used for braising meat and making soups and stews.
 Dutch ovens can be used on the stovetop or in the oven, and they’re typically made of cast iron.
 Some Dutch ovens have an enamel coating over the cast iron, which makes them easier to clean.
 Why use a Dutch oven?

 - Dutch ovens hold heat well!
-When we first started using our Dutch oven, we were surprised at how smoothly sauteeing happens.
+When we first started using our Dutch oven, we were surprised at how smoothly sautéing happens.
 It definitely feels more luxurious than doing the same thing in a normal pan.

 - Dutch ovens are oven proof!
 Sounds simple, but it’s nice to have a pan that can be used on the stovetop and in the oven.